snapframework/snap-loader-dynamic/README.md

     cabal install

-from the `snap-dynamic` toplevel directory.
+from the `snap-loader-dynamic` toplevel directory.

 ## Building the Haddock Documentation